 The Pfizer/BioNTech mRNA COVID-19 vaccine is a two-dose series administered as intramuscular (IM) injections three weeks apart.

 What if I missed or cannot receive the second dose of the vaccine on time?

 The Advisory Committee on Immunization Practices (ACIP) allows the administration of a second dose within a four-day grace period (e.g., day 17-21).
-If more than 21 days have passed since the first dose was received, the second dose can be administered as soon as possible and the vaccination series will not need to be restarted.
+If more than 21 days have passed since the first dose was received, the second dose should be administered as soon as possible.
+The vaccination series does not need to be restarted.

 Will there be a required observation period after vaccination?

 Yes, the vaccine recipient will be observed for 15 minutes after receiving a vaccine for any immediate reactions.